Ms Fiona Ramsay

 School of Nursing and Midwifery (Faculty of Health)

-Fiona grew up in Cornwall and trained as a learning disabilities nurse in Surrey and a mental health nurse in London.
-She has practiced in Australia and Canada as a clinical nurse educator, clinical nurse specialist, health services manager, nursing regulator and university lecturer.
-Her clinical practice has primarily been in rural and remote community health services.
-Fiona returned home to Cornwall in 2018 joining Plymouth University shortly after.
+I grew up in Cornwall and trained as a learning disabilities nurse in Surrey and a mental health nurse in London.
+I have practiced in the UK, Australia and Canada as a clinical nurse educator, clinical nurse specialist, health services manager, nursing regulator and university lecturer.
+My clinical practice has primarily been in rural and remote community health services.
+I joined the University of Plymouth in 2019.

 - Parity of esteem for mental and physical health

-- Health inequalities related to people with learning disabilities and/or mental health
+- Health promotion and health inequalities related to people with learning disabilities and/or mental health

 - Clinical governance, including risk management, patient safety, and quality improvement

-Fiona has a BSc in Nursing from the University of Saskatchewan, an MSc in Health Improvement and Health Promotion from Robert Gordon University, and a Postgraduate Certificate in Healthcare Law and Ethics from the University of Dundee.
-She is registered with the Nursing and Midwifery Council.
+I completed a BSc in Nursing from the University of Saskatchewan, an MSc in Health Improvement and Health Promotion from Robert Gordon University, and a Postgraduate Certificate in Healthcare Law and Ethics from the University of Dundee.
+I am registered with the Nursing and Midwifery Council.

-Teaching on undergraduate, postgraduate and nursing associate programs with a special interest in online teaching, health promotion, mental health and learning disability.
+with a special interest in online teaching, mental health and health promotion.